Morris Murdock Travel: History

 In 1997, ownership of Morris Travel and Murdock Travel (which stood as two separate companies) belonged to Yamagata Enterprises and the officers of the company, respectively.
 In 2004, Crestwood Communications, LLC (a subsidiary of Simmons Media Group), took full control of the then-merged Morris Murdock Travel.

 As the oldest and largest privately owned leisure travel agency in Utah and the Intermountain region of the United States, Morris Murdock became an associate of CWT in 2002 and joined the American Express U.S. Representative Travel Network in July 2007.
 In the first quarter of 2010, Morris Murdock Travel left American Express and joined the Signature Travel Network, an international network of 190 agencies that generates $4 billion in annual travel sales.

-Due to the nature of the travel industry's relation to the overall health of local economies, Morris Murdock has undergone several changes to survive first the economic downturns that began in 2007 with the outbreak of the H1N1 Swine Influenza followed by the economic recession of the late 2000s.
+Due to the nature of the travel industry's relation to the overall health of local economies, Morris Murdock underwent several changes to survive the 2009 swine flu pandemic and the Great Recession.
 These changes include closing the company's Helena, Orem, Pocatello and Idaho Falls offices and a reduction in workforce at the company's remaining locations.
-Morris Murdock reopened their Orem, Utah location in April 2010.
+Morris Murdock reopened its Orem, Utah location in April 2010.